Friday, May 29, 2026

 Thankfully, help arrives in the form of Noah Callahan—the quiet, skilled craftsman with a protective streak and a daughter who adores books as much as Ashley does.
 But as the repairs unfold and buried secrets surface, Ashley must decide if she’s ready to risk her heart—and stand her ground against the charming but dangerous newcomer intent on buying her out.

-her deeper into Hope Hill’s history, Ashley might just find that some chapters
+With the support of her sisters, a blossoming romance, and the mystery of Lavender & Quill pulling her deeper into Hope Hill’s history, Ashley might just find that some chapters are worth rewriting.

 Normally, (in other box sets I've read), each book in the set is it's own story.
 If the series is collaborative with multiple authors, while each story is different, there is a running theme.
 In other sets where all of the books are by one author, each story is different but offer multiple characters from the initial story yet each have their own book.
 Think seven sisters with each sister having her own story while everything winds together in a well-written series.